northerntechie/theia/lome-extension/README.md

 ## Description

-The `@theia/lome-extension` extension contains language support for the Lome systen
+The `@theia/lome-extension` extension contains fragment index support for the Lome systen

 ## Additional Information